D Generation (album)

-D Generation is the debut album by New York City glam punk band D Generation.
+D Generation is the debut album by New York City glam punk band D Generation, released on October 11, 1994, through Chrysalis Records.

 "No Way Out" was released as a single.
 Tracks 1,3, 5 and 7 are re-recorded versions of songs that had previously been released as 7-inch singles in 1993 ("No Way Out" b/w "Guitar Mafia" and "Wasted Years" b/w "Waiting For The Next Big Parade").